Gaelyn Mendonca: Early life and education

-Gaelyn Mendonca was born on 5 November 1988 in Mumbai, India, and grew up in Orlem.
+Gaelyn Mendonca was born in Bombay, and grew up in Orlem.
 She graduated from Carmel of St. Joseph School, and later studied economics and sociology at St. Xavier's College.
 For five consecutive years, she won street dance competitions at Malhar.

 Career

 Mendonca began her career as a model while attending St Xavier's College.
 She has walked for numerous brands, including Lakme Fashion Week.
 After graduating from college, she began her broadcasting career as an anchor with Good Times on the program Cool Quotient.

 In 2013, Mendonca won the MTV VJ Hunt alongside Sunanda Wong.
 In the same year, she made her Bollywood debut in Rohan Sippy's Nautanki Saala!
 As a VJ, she has hosted several programs and covered the 2011 Cricket World Cup.
 In 2016, She began hosting MTV Roadies and the reality rap program MTV Hustle.

-In 2019, Mendonca was signed to World Wrestling Entertainment as a host for WWE Now India, which covers wrestling news for viewers in India.
+In 2019, Mendonca was signed to WWE as a host for WWE Now India, which covers wrestling news for viewers in India.